Josh Kelly (American football)

 Josh Kelly (born July 1, 2001) is an American professional football wide receiver for the Houston Texans of the National Football League (NFL).
 He played college football for the Fresno State Bulldogs, Washington State Cougars and Texas Tech Red Raiders.

-Early life and high school
+Early life

 Kelly attended San Joaquin Memorial High School in Fresno, California.
 He was rated as a three-star recruit and committed to play college football for the Fresno State Bulldogs.

 College career

 Fresno State

 In four years at Fresno State from 2019 to 2022, Kelly appeared in 27 games, totaling 87 receptions for 1,305 yards and four touchdowns, while also adding 28 yards and a touchdown on the ground and returning 12 punts for 225 yards.
 He earned all-Mountain West Conference honorable mention.
 After the 2022 season, Kelly entered his name into the NCAA transfer portal.

 Washington State

 Kelly transferred to play for the Washington State Cougars.
 In week 4 of the 2023 season, he hauled in eight receptions for 159 yards and three touchdowns in a win over Oregon State.
 In his lone season at Washington State, Kelly recorded 61 receptions for 923 yards and eight touchdowns.
 After the season, he entered his name into the NCAA transfer portal.